4 ideas to steal from IT upstarts

 Computerworld - As a high-tech startup, MongoDB gave no real thought to IT as it was getting off the ground.

-Yet as the company launched into hypergrowth mode, ballooning from four people in 2009 to 330 employees in a stretch of four years, MongoDB had to adjust how it handled IT.
+Yet as the company launched into hypergrowth mode, ballooning from four employees in 2009 to 330 in a stretch of four years, MongoDB had to adjust how it handled IT.
 The tipping point came in 2012 when the firm hit about 70 employees, many of whom weren't developers.

-"From an IT perspective, anything works with two people because the requirements are so sparse," says Eliot Horowitz, MongoDB's CTO and a co-founder.
+"From an IT perspective, anything works with two people because the requirements are so sparse," says Eliot Horowitz, CTO and a co-founder of MongoDB, which now has dual headquarters in Palo Alto, Calif., and New York.
 "Engineers generally want as little configuration, security and day-to-day support as possible.
 Scaling the IT organization had to happen when we started to support non-technical people."

 MongoDB has formalized security standards and procurement policies and brought on a handful of full-time IT workers, yet its vision of IT is still a far cry from most traditional organizations.
 Like many newbie companies building an IT infrastructure from scratch, there's a shift away from on-premises enterprise applications to software-as-a-service (SaaS) tools and an emphasis on self-service, the goal being to empower business users and reduce the administrative and support burden on IT.